6.17 Provisions, Contingent Liabilities,

 The Company makes annual contributions to Employees' Group Gratuity-cum Life Assurance (Cash Accumulation) Scheme of LIC, a funded defined benefit plan for qualifying employees.
 The Companies scheme provides for payment to vested employees as under:

 As per the provisions of Payments of Gratuity Act, 1972 with vesting period of 5 years of service.
-A benefit ceiling of H 0.20 Crore is applied only for Directors.
+A benefit ceiling has changed from of H 0.20 Crore to no limit for Directors in current year.

 As per the provisions of Payment of Gratuity Act, 1972 without any vesting period.